el-tecson/codeforces-solutions/README.md

 ## Structure
 - Organized by **contest** or **problem rating**.
 - Each file is named after its problem code and title for easy reference.
-- Solutions are written in Javascript.
+- Solutions are written in [Typescript](https://www.w3schools.com/typescript/).

 ## Goals
 - Push **70–140 solutions by December 2025**